Degree of Satisfiability in Heyting Algebras: Introduction

 \begin{body} The main significance of Heyting algebras is that they provide the natural algebraic semantics for (the propositional fragment of) intuitionistic logic.
-We leverage this correspondence multiple times throughout this paper.
-In what follows we freely identify propositional formulae of intuitionistic logic with first-order \textit{terms} in the language of Heyting algebras.
-Recall that a propositional formula $\varphi$ is a theorem of intuitionistic logic precisely if $H \models (\varphi = \top)$ for every Heyting algebra $H$. \end{body}
+We leverage this correspondence multiple times throughout this paper, by freely identifying propositional formulae of intuitionistic logic with first-order \textit{terms} in the language of Heyting algebras.
+Recall that a propositional formula $\varphi$ is provable in intuitionistic logic precisely if $H \models (\varphi = \top)$ for every Heyting algebra~$H$. \end{body}

 \begin{definition} Consider the language $\langle \wedge, \vee, \rightarrow, \bot, \top \rangle$ of Heyting algebras.
 We call an equation $\varphi$ a \textit{classical principle} if a Heyting algebra $H$ satisfies $H \models \varphi$ precisely when $H$ is a Boolean algebra. \end{definition}